Difference Between Autoethnography and Autobiography

 Autoethnography

-1. The purpose of autoethnography is primarily to tell outsiders about your culture or group through personal understanding and empirical investigation.
+1. Autoethnography primarily aims to tell outsiders about your culture or group through personal understanding and empirical investigation.

 2. Autoethnography helps people actually within your group or culture better understand themselves and the shared experience of that community.

-4. There can be no strict definition in autoethnography
+4. There can be no strict definition of autoethnography

 5. The key to autoethnography is the analytical relationship between memoir